 Many have criticized the EU strategy as being too slow, but Malta’s health minister, Christopher Fearne disagrees.
 He said It was important for Malta a small country get joint procurement as a bloc.

 “There are different advantages.
 The first advantage, of course, is that when we negotiate as a bloc with the pharmaceutical industry we have much stronger negotiating power than if we negotiate as separate authorities or separate member states.
 But even more than that, it’s price transparency.
 By procuring together, then we managed to keep the prices down,” said Fearne.

-Greece as one of the biggest holiday destinations particularly in Europe, has already signaled the idea of vaccination passports for anyone come to visit Greece ,and the reason from this idea is to revive the tourism industry in Europe that is a crippled by the COVID-19 pandemic.
-Malta’s economy as well relies heavily on tourism , that’s why they support the idea of vaccination passports.
+Greece as one of the biggest holiday destinations particularly in Europe has already signalled the idea of vaccination passports for anyone who comes to visit Greece, and the reason for this idea is to revive the tourism industry in Europe that is crippled by the COVID-19 pandemic.
+Malta’s economy as well relies heavily on tourism, that’s why they support the idea of vaccination passports.

 “It’s just another tool that would enable countries to open up further,” said Fearne.